luminarycloud.vis

 This feature is experimental and may change or be removed in the future.

 The component of the field to use, applicable to vector fields.
-If the field is a scalar, use the default X component.
+If the field is a scalar, the component field is ignored.
+Default: MAGNITUDE.

 The quantity to color by.